venelinpetrov/venelinpetrov.github.io/_posts/2025-08-12-java-spring-exception-handling.md

             .buildAndExpand(userDto.getId())
             .toUri();

-    return ResponseEntity.created(uri).body(userDto);
+    return ResponseEntity.created(uri).body(userDto); // Success, return the DTO }
-}
 ```

 you end up losing the strong return type and replacing it with `?` like so `ResponseEntity<?>`.
 Not only that, this approach can quickly get messy, especially if you start returning different error formats from different endpoints.

-So, how to solve this?
-There are several options:
+There are several options to solve this:

 ## Option 1: Use a common response wrapper